AnnikaV9/carrotsh/README.md

-version                               output the version information start                                 run a syntax check and start the carrosh server stop                                  stop the carrotsh server setpass                               set the server password clear-auto-blocklist                  clear the auto blocklist clear-user-blocklist                  clear the user blocklist
+version                               output the version information start                                 run a syntax check and start the carrosh server stop                                  stop the carrotsh server status                                show the current status of the server setpass                               set the server password clear-auto-blocklist                  clear the auto blocklist clear-user-blocklist                  clear the user blocklist